ox-it/talks.ox/docs/source/user/talk-editors/contact.rst

 Contact Us
 ==========

-Please send all requests and bug reports to the helpdesk at:
+Please send all queries to the helpdesk at:

 oxtalks-contact@it.ox.ac.uk

+If you are reporting a problem, then please try to include as much detail as possible in your email.

+We are also happy to have feedback and will happily consider requests and ideas for new features.